ILLIXR/ILLIXR/plugins/ada/README.md

 - If you enable the `VERIFY` flag in `plugins/ada/scene_management/plugin.cpp`, Ada will write out a reconstructed mesh at the last update as `x.obj` (`x = FRAME_COUNT/FPS - 1`)
 - A `recorded_data` folder will be created inside your build directory.
 This folder contains diagnostic and intermediate data collected during the run

 ### FAQ:

 #### Q1: Can I use Ada on a different device than Jetson Orin?

 Ada relies on GStreamer with NVIDIA’s DeepStream (NVENC/NVDEC) for efficient depth encoding.
 In particular, Ada requires the `enable-lossless` flag for the `nvv4l2h265enc` / `nvv4l2h264enc` GStreamer elements.
 This flag may be missing in some driver + device combinations.

 - In theory, any NVIDIA GPU with Ampere or newer architecture (30xx series or Jetson Orin and above) supports this capability.
 - However, software support is inconsistent across platforms.
 - For devices that do not support this, we plan to release an alternative version using a prior method (16-bit depth → HSV color model → 8-bit RGB), which offers the next-best depth preservation.

-#### Q2: How to Change the Scene Fidelity
+#### Q2: How to Change the Scene Fidelit9y
 To adjust scene fidelity in **Ada**:
 1. Go to
 `ILLIXR/build/_deps/infinitam_ext-src/ITMLib/Utils/ITMLibSettings.cpp `
 2. Find line 55:
 `sceneParams(0.1f, 100, 0.02f, 0.2f, 4.0f, false), // 2cm //pyh Ada used config`